OmegaMadLab/OptimizedSqlVm/README.md

 This template allows you to deploy a SQL Server on Windows VM on Azure IaaS, following best practices explained on <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-performance">official documentation</a>.

+A DSC resource will execute domain join, if requested.

 After the deployment, an Azure Custom Script extension will be launched to:
 <ul>
     <li>create SQL optimized storage pools, if striping is enabled for data or log disks</li>